kalebheitzman/moodle-filter_autotranslate/docs/testing-plan.md

      sudo -u www-data php admin/cli/scheduled_task.php --execute='\filter_autotranslate\task\fetchtranslation_task'
      </code>
   5. Check the task output for logs (e.g., "Approaching rate limit (2 requests).
 Sleeping for 60 seconds.").
-  6. Check the `autotranslate_translations` table for new records.
+  6. Check the `filter_autotranslate_translations` table for new records.
 - **Expected Outcome**:
   - The task pauses after reaching the rate limit threshold (e.g., after 2 requests), with a log indicating a 60-second sleep.
   - After the sleep, the task continues processing the remaining batches.
-  - The `autotranslate_translations` table contains new records for each target language for all courses.
+  - The `filter_autotranslate_translations` table contains new records for each target language for all courses.
 - **Notes**:
   - Verify that the task completes without errors.
   - Check that the sleep duration is logged and respected.